-The Company had contractual obligations as of June 30, 2017, payable or maturing in the following fiscal years:
+The Company had contractual obligations as of June 30, 2018, payable or maturing in the following fiscal years:

-2018 2019 2020 2020 2021 2022 Thereafter Total Long-term debt maturities including interest payments \$ 460 \$ 48 \$ 48 \$ 48 \$ 342 1,15 3 \$ 2,099 Notes and loans payable 404 404 Purchase obligations (1) 158 70 36 20 13 2 l 318 Capital leases 2 1 3 Operating leases 52 46 41 37 32 13 7 345 Payments related to nonqualified retirement income and retirement health care plans (2) 18 16 16 14 14 7.
-2 150 Venture agreement terminal obligation (3) 45 3 458 Total \$ 1,094 \$ 181 \$ 141 \$ 119 \$ 401 \$ 1,84 \$ 3,777
+2019 2020 2021 2022 2023 Thereafter Total Long-term debt maturities including interest payments \$ 79 \$ 79 \$ 79 \$ 373 \$ 659 \$ 1,580 \$ 2,849 Notes and loans payable 199 199 Purchase obligations (1) 169 55 32 20 15 13 304 Operating leases 56 51 46 36 33 108 330 Payments related to nonqualified retirement income and retirement health care plans (2) 15 16 14 14 15 73 147 Venture agreement terminal obligation (3) 631 631 Total \$ 518 \$ 201 \$ 171 \$ 443 \$ 722 \$ 2,405 \$ 4,460

 - (1) Purchase obligations are defined as purchase agreements that are enforceable and legally binding and that contain specified or determinable significant terms, including quantity, price and the approximate timing of the transaction.
 For purchase obligations subject to variable price and/or quantity provisions, an estimate of the price and/or quantity has been made.
 Examples of the Company's purchase obligations include contracts to purchase raw materials, commitments to contract manufacturers, commitments for information technology and related services, advertising contracts, capital expenditure agreements, software acquisition and license commitments and service contracts.
 The raw material contracts included above are entered into during the regular course of business based on expectations of future purchases.
 Many of these raw material contracts are flexible to allow for changes in the Company's business and related requirements.
 If such changes were to occur, the Company believes its exposure could differ from the amounts listed above.
-Any amounts reflected in the consolidated balance sheets as Accounts payable and accrued liabilities are excluded from the table above, as they are short-term in nature and expected to be paid within one year. - (2) These amounts represent expected payments through 2027.
+Any amounts reflected in the consolidated balance sheets as Accounts payable and accrued liabilities are excluded from the table above, as they are short-term in nature and expected to be paid within one year. - (2) These amounts represent expected payments through 2028.
 Based on the accounting rules for nonqualified retirement income and retirement health care plans, the liabilities reflected in the Company's consolidated balance sheets differ from these expected future payments (see Notes to Consolidated Financial Statements). - (3) The Company has a venture agreement with The Procter & Gamble Company (P&G) for the Company's Glad ® bags, wraps and containers business.
-As of June 30, 2017, P&G had a 20% interest in the venture.
-The agreement with P&G will expire in January 2023, unless the parties agree, on or prior to January 2018, to extend the term of the agreement for another 10 years or agree to take some other relevant action.
-Upon termination of the agreement, the Company is required to purchase P&G's interest for cash at fair value as established by predetermined valuation procedures.
-As of June 30, 2017, the estimated fair value of P&G's interest was \$458, of which \$317 has been recognized and is reflected in Other liabilities in the Company's June 30, 2017 Consolidated Balance Sheet.
-The difference between the estimated fair value and the amount recognized, and any future changes in the fair value of P&G's interest, is charged to Cost of products sold in accordance with the effective interest method over the remaining life of the agreement.
-The estimated fair value of P&G's interest may increase or decrease up until any such purchase by the Company of P&G's interest.
-The key estimates and factors used to arrive at the estimated fair value include, but are not limited to, commodity prices, revenue and expense growth rates and the rate at which future cash flows are discounted (discount rate).
-If the discount rate as of June 30, 2017 were to increase or decrease by 100 basis points, the estimated fair value of P&G's interest would decrease by approximately \$40 or increase by approximately \$50, respectively.
-Such changes would affect the amount of future charges to Cost of products sold.
+As of June 30, 2018, P&G had a 20% interest in the venture.
+Upon termination of the agreement, the Company is required to purchase P&G's 20% interest for cash at fair value as established by predetermined valuation procedures.
 Refer to Notes to Consolidated Financial Statements for further details.